-The heart of the health ministry is the congregational health cabinet – individuals from the faith community who are committed to the concept of a holistic ministry of health and wellness.
+The heart of the health ministry is the congregational health cabinet – individuals from the faith community who are committed to the concept of ministry of health and wellness.
 The health cabinet is composed of professionals as well as lay people who give guidance, direction and support.
 The parish/faith community nurse plays a pivotal role as a member of this group.

 Faith Community Nursing

 Faith Community Nursing is a ministry within the faith community that works with the pastor as part of the church staff and a health cabinet of other caring members to fulfill the healing mission of the church as a health counselor, educator, advocate and interpreter of the relationship between faith and health.

 The Spiritual Homebound Program trains volunteers to address the special needs of the sick and homebound members of their faith community with confidence and sensitivity.